Kampot and Kep | Off the Beaten Track in Cambodia

 Nowadays Kampot has quite a good selection of places to eat and drink, more so than the smaller towns of Kratie and Kampong Cham that I visited earlier in the year.
 We tried a few out during our stay but sadly only had the chance to eat in one place in Kep during our short visit.

 Like many riverside towns in Cambodia, most of the places to eat in Kampot are along either side of the river or up the streets leading off it.
 The area of river running north and south of the old bridge is where you’ll find the majority of them.
-We didn’t really have a bad meal while we were in town and enjoyed all the places we ate in which were:
+We didn’t have a bad meal while we were in town and enjoyed all the places we ate – here are a couple of favourites.

-There were several other places in Kep that could be worth a look for food which Travel Fish have posted about in Places to Eat and Meet in Kep.
+Several other places in Kep could be worth a look for food and drinks which Travel Fish have posted about in Places to Eat and Meet in Kep.

 Where to Stay in Kampot and Kep